Showing posts with label Vigan. Show all posts

 Day 1: Off to Laoag

-We stayed in UKL Ever Hotel for three nights, its a small hotel which is near in the market and walking distance to some tourist spots.
+We stayed in UKL Ever Hotel for three nights, its a small hotel which is near the market and walking distance to some tourist spots.
 They fetched us at the airport for free.
 Since we had an evening flight, we just slept after check-in.

 Day 2: Laoag and Vigan Tour